 Inspiration for the Soul

 Blessings, my friends.
-May joy find you on your journey to advance confidently in the direction of your dreams.
+May peace and joy find you on your journey to advance confidently in the direction of your dreams.